Apprehentice/attachment/readme.md

   love.graphics.print("Hello, World!", 0, 0)
 end)
 ```
-The *attach* function returns the function that was added so that you may unattach it later, if necessary.
+The *attach* function returns the function that was added so that you may detach it later, if necessary.

 With Attachment, you can also add all of an object or module's callbacks to a Attachment event handler by calling attachment:attachObject
 ```Lua